 Some of the world’s favorite dog breeds today once hailed from the area that is now Germany.
-From German Shepherds and Great Danes to Pomeranians and Dachshunds, German dog breeds hold a special place in our hearts.
+From German Shepherds and Great Danes to Pomeranians and Dachshunds, large German dog breeds, in particular, hold a special place in our hearts.

-Read on to learn a little more about some of the dogs that come out of Germany.
+Read on to learn a little more about seven large dogs that come out of Germany.

 German Shepherds carry all the energy and intelligence that any working breed does.
 They’re highly trainable and feel a deep sense of duty and loyalty towards their masters.
 It’s important to socialize these dogs well, as they can become aggressive towards strangers without proper training.

-The Leonberger dog is a rarer giant breed, growing to more than 25 inches tall and over 100 pounds.
+The Leonberger dog is a rarer giant breed from Germany, growing to more than 25 inches tall and over 100 pounds.
 These dogs look a little like a cross between a Great Pyrenees and a St. Bernard; they have long coats that are mottled in golden, brown, black, and white.
 Leonbergers are gentle giants, and they get their name from their resemblance to lions.

 Leonbergers can be used as guard dogs, but mostly they make great family companions.
 They are great with children, and the only “threat” they will pose to strangers is barking at them when they first arrive.
 It’s important to train them because of how large they get, but they learn easily.

 Weimaraners are easily recognizable by their short silver coats and golden eyes.
 These large German dogs were bred for hunting and to be used as guard dogs, and they are intelligent and hardworking.
 They’re easy to train and make great family dogs.